UMRKawhi/FilmFinder/README.md

 + Mysql(5.7.30) - an open source relationship database
 + Navicat - a database GUI for running SQL script
 + AWS EC2 - An virtual computer for cloud database
++ Google Cloud - An cloud databse for mysql 5.7
++ Bootstrap - A smart framework for front-end development